 announce highlights and the first place team from the Online

 Qualification Round.
-We’ll also release the final scoreboard on the
+Soon after, we’ll release the final scoreboard on

 others.
 The final results will be announced by 6th March 2018 and all